RubenOliveira8/MSI-GF63-9RCX-Monterey/README.md

 - Handoff

 ## Dont Work
-- AirDrop
-- HDMI
+- AirDrop (Due to card imcompatibility, worked in older versions of itwlm for Catalina but does not work anymore BigSur and newer)

 ## Disabled
-- GTX1650ti dGPU
+- GTX1050ti dGPU